Updated on 23. November 2022 by Jan Bunk

 In this article we'll take a look at when you have to submit an update to the app stores, when you can do it optionally and what benefits that has.
 We'll also talk about the recommended update frequency and how to actually publish an app update.

 Just like you might analyze your website visitors' behaviour, you can do the same for your app users.
-Filter for app users and get actionable insights on how to improve your website and app.
+View app download statistics and filter out app users in your website analytics tool.